Tom-Lopes/sdk-api/sdk-api-src/content/d3d12/ns-d3d12-d3d12_feature_data_d3d12_options1.md

 ## -description

-Describes the level of support for HLSL 6.0 wave operations.
+Describes the level of support for Shader Model 6.0 wave operations.

 ## -struct-fields

 ### -field WaveOps

-True if the driver supports HLSL 6.0 wave operations.
+True if the driver supports Shader Model 6.0 wave operations.

 ### -field WaveLaneCountMin